Continuing Education Activity

 Prognosis

-There has been no report of chronic sequelae among persons infected with hepatitis A. The 2nd and 3rd trimesters are associated with higher mortality of 5% to 25% in Hepatitis E virus infection.
+Chronic sequelae among persons infected with HAV have not been reported.
+The 2nd and 3rd trimesters are associated with higher mortality of 5% to 25% in HEV infection.
 Pregnant women are likely to progress to fulminant hepatitis.

 Complications